Angel Bath Kol

 Bath Kol is not a simple named angel like Michael or Gabriel.
 In Jewish and rabbinic context, Bat Kol means daughter of a voice and refers to a heavenly or divine voice tradition.

-That makes this route unusual inside the angel-name directory.
-The reader needs help understanding why a voice tradition appears near angel names, and why readers should not treat it like a winged personal being.
+That makes this guide unusual inside the angel-name directory.
+Readers need help understanding why a voice tradition appears near angel names, and why readers should not treat it like a winged personal being.

 Bath Kol is a heavenly-voice tradition first, not a standard angel biography.